New Deal: Summary of First and Second New Deal programs

 Nonetheless, Roosevelt turned his attention to the war effort and won reelection in 1940–1944.
 Furthermore, the Supreme Court declared the NRA and the first version of the Agricultural Adjustment Act (AAA) unconstitutional, but the AAA was rewritten and then upheld.
 Republican President Dwight D. Eisenhower (1953–1961) left the New Deal largely intact, even expanding it in some areas.
 In the 1960s, Lyndon B. Johnson's Great Society used the New Deal as inspiration for a dramatic expansion of progressive programs, which Republican Richard Nixon generally retained.
 However, after 1974 the call for deregulation of the economy gained bipartisan support.
 The New Deal regulation of banking (Glass–Steagall Act) lasted until it was suspended in the 1990s.

 Several organizations created by New Deal programs remain active and those operating under the original names include the Federal Deposit Insurance Corporation (FDIC), the Federal Crop Insurance Corporation (FCIC), the Federal Housing Administration (FHA), and the Tennessee Valley Authority (TVA).
-The largest programs still in existence today are the Social Security System and the Securities and Exchange Commission (SEC).
+The largest programs still in existence are the Social Security System and the Securities and Exchange Commission (SEC).

 Origins

 Economic collapse (1929–1933)

-From 1929 to 1933 manufacturing output decreased by one third, which economist Milton Friedman called the Great Contraction.
+From 1929 to 1933 manufacturing output decreased by one third, which economist Milton Friedman later called the Great Contraction.
 Prices fell by 20%, causing deflation that made repaying debts much harder.
 Unemployment in the United States increased from 4% to 25%.
 Additionally, one-third of all employed persons were downgraded to working part-time on much smaller paychecks.
 In the aggregate, almost 50% of the nation's human work-power was going unused.

 Before the New Deal, USA bank deposits were not "guaranteed" by government.
 When thousands of banks closed, depositors temporarily lost access to their money; most of the funds were eventually restored but there was gloom and panic.
 The United States had no national safety net, no public unemployment insurance and no Social Security.
 Relief for the poor was the responsibility of families, private charity and local governments, but as conditions worsened year by year demand skyrocketed and their combined resources increasingly fell far short of demand.

 The depression had psychologically devastated the nation.
 As Roosevelt took the oath of office at noon on March 4, 1933, all state governors had authorized bank holidays or restricted withdrawals—many Americans had little or no access to their bank accounts.
 Farm income had fallen by over 50% since 1929.
 Between 1930 and 1933, an estimated 844,000 non-farm mortgages were foreclosed on, out of a total of five million.
 Political and business leaders feared revolution and anarchy.
-Joseph P. Kennedy, Sr., who remained wealthy during the Depression, stated years later, "in those days I felt and said I would be willing to part with half of what I had if I could be sure of keeping, under law and order, the other half."
+Joseph P. Kennedy Sr., who remained wealthy during the Depression, recalled that "in those days I felt and said I would be willing to part with half of what I had if I could be sure of keeping, under law and order, the other half."